 But, before I start talking about the new loft you might like a bit of background.
 Here’s our house before the work started – a typical 3 bed Victorian semi.
 I also wrote about how we planned our L shaped dormer loft conversion, the process of lowering our first floor ceilings as part of the work and our loft conversion progress part way through.

 So what is our new loft conversion like?

-Well, we had new stairs put in directly above our original staircase which was a great use of space and meant we didn’t lose any space from any of the original rooms in the house.
+Well, we had new loft conversion stairs put in directly above our existing staircase which was a great use of space and meant we didn’t lose any space from any of the original rooms in the house.

 The new staircase flows perfectly with the old one and all the woodwork is new so it matches perfectly and looks like it’s been there forever!
 It’s so seamless – we love it.

 We have a roof light window at the top of the loft stairs which brings so much light into the loft conversion and also into the first floor hallway.
 It’s something Altitude Lofts added free of charge as a promotion when we signed up with them and we’re so glad we had it put in.